Arianne Zucker Leaving ‘Days Of Our Lives’ – When Will Nicole Brady Exit Salem?

 Arianne Zucker has played the role of Nicole Brady on Days Of Our Lives since 1998.
-In 2006, she exited the soap opera, but returned two years later.
+In 2006, she exited the soap opera but returned two years later.
 Most fans love her character.
 Even though she makes bad decisions and is a bit impulsive, she has a good heart.
 Right now, viewers are upset over the storyline of Chloe Lane (Nadia Bjorlin) getting custody of Nicole’s baby, Holly.
 Fans are going to be even more emotional after finding out that Zucker is leaving DOOL.

 The news was first reported by Soap Opera Digest.
 The full story will not be available until the new issue of the magazine is released on Friday.
 However, there was a short statement from Arianne on the website.